codingvc/codingvc/_posts/2014-05-16-an-algorithm-for-seed-round-valuations.markdown

 - "Runway"
 ---

-Your nascent startup is progressing well, and you've decided you want to raise $X at a <a href="{{site.url}}startup-valuations" target="_blank">pre-money valuation</a> of $Y. How do you figure out what X and Y should be?
+Your nascent startup is progressing well, and you've decided you want to raise $X at a <a href="{{site.url}}/startup-valuations" target="_blank">pre-money valuation</a> of $Y. How do you figure out what X and Y should be?

 In this post, I'm going to outline a potential algorithm for calculating X and Y. Note that valuations are part science, part art, so this algorithm is meant to serve as a good starting point, not as a set of unbreakable rules.